Skip to content

 sudo apt autoremove

-Additionally: clearing the downloaded package cache
+Additionally: clearing the cache of downloaded packages

 Useful alternatives